-This is the 100th anniversary of our movement, the ANC.
+This is the 100th anniversary of our great organization and movement, the ANC.
 It is a proud and glorious past.
 Our forefathers and mothers achieved victories which others could only imagine.
 They brought us a democracy founded on deep constitutional principles.
 However, huge challenges lie ahead of us if we want true democracy and real freedom on our country.